telerik/blazor-docs/components/drawer/data-bind.md

 * The available (bindable) [features of a drawer item](#drawer-item-features).
 * How to match fields in the model with the drawer item [data bindings](#data-bindings).
+* [Example](#example---data-binding-to-non-default-field-names) of using non-default field names for data binding.

 ## Drawer Item Features